antoinedenovembre/NTNU_project_light/README.md

 ### What PC can be used?

-Ideally one with a sufficient GPU, like NVIDIA RTX 2080Ti
+- Ideally one with a sufficient GPU, like NVIDIA RTX 2080Ti

+### What OS can be used?

+- Any Linux distro should do the trick, but I recommend using Ubuntu 22.04+